roychowdhuryresearch/Omni-iEEG/README.md

 ### Exploratory Tasks
 There many potential tasks you can perform on the dataset.
 We provide script to run anatomical location classification tasks in `omni_ieeg/exploratory_model/anatomical` and ictal/interictal, sleep/awake classification tasks in `omni_ieeg/exploratory_model/ictal_sleep`.
 It contains very similar structure as in the channel-level model.
+Please note that for anatomical location classification, we have provided the anatomical mapping file in the dataset's derivatives folder.
+For the ictal/interictal, sleep/awake classification, we have provided the split file in this repo, under `omni_ieeg/exploratory_model/ictal_sleep/`.